arifulmamun/wix-auth-by-velo-form/README.md

 1. Use lightbox and tab form the add element panel.
 2. Use Icon(user-icon) and set at the top right corner.
 3. Make a connection manually Icon and lightbox so that when click members redirect on signup lightbox.
-4. I don't use password reset by velo it in only by default wix password reset.
+4. I don't use password reset by velo it is only by default wix password reset.

 Any question regarding this issue comment me.

+You can get email verification during sign up complete process if you set up dashboard[not editor dashboard] contact > site member > signup privacy[dropdown] > send email verify code.

 Have fun!